rtalusan13/ML_Columbia/README.md

 ## Certification

-My certification of completion of this course can be found [here](https://api.accredible.com/v1/frontend/credential_website_embed_image/certificate/157969155)
+My course completion certificate can be found [here](https://api.accredible.com/v1/frontend/credential_website_embed_image/certificate/157969155)

-__This certification demonstrates my experience and knowledge in the following topics:__
+[This certification demonstrates my experience and knowledge in the following topics:]
 - Linear Regression and Classification
 - Clustering and Dimensionality Reduction
 - Mathematical Foundations of Machine Learning